 Sclerotherapy is a microinjection procedure to treat spider veins.
 The procedure involves injection of a sterile solution (called a sclerosing solution) into the small veins using a very fine, thin needle.
-This solution irritates the vein lining causing it to undergo fibrosis and eventually disappear.
+This solution irritates the vein lining causing it to undergo fibrosis and drastically fade.
 Multiple veins can be injected at each session.
 The sclerosing solution used may be either hypertonic saline or sodium tetradecylsulfate.

 How is the procedure done?

-It is always done in by a Certified Registered Nurse.
+It is done by a Certified Registered Nurse.
 It generally does not require any type of anesthesia.
 The patient is asked to come to the medical spa in loose fitting clothing and the spider veins are identified.
-With a very fine needle, these spider veins are injected with a chemical that will destroy the vein.
-There is minimal pain.
+With a very fine needle, these spider veins are injected with a chemical that will treat the vein.
+There is minimal pain.*

 What chemicals are used for Sclerotherapy?

-The spider veins are destroyed by injecting a small amount of a chemical in the vein.
+The spider veins are minimized by injecting a small amount of a chemical in the vein.
 The sclerosants is either hypertonic saline or sodium tetradecyl sulphate.
-The chemical irritates the small vein and causes it to undergo fibrosis and eventually disappear.
+The chemical irritates the small vein and causes it to undergo fibrosis and dramatically fade.*

 Can Sclerotherapy be used to treat large varicose veins?